Australian Studies Competitive Projects

 Note that requests for purchasing resources (books and other research or teaching materials) can be included in Competitive Project applications.
 These requests must be linked to a specific research project, curriculum development initiative, or similar activity, and once the research is completed the resources must be placed in a Centre, Faculty or University library rather than belonging to the individual researcher exclusively.
 Building a targeted collection of books in a designated area could also be an appropriate item for funding (e.g. a project studying the development of Australian cities could make a case for the need to build a small collection of relevant up to date books in this area).
 The ACC's Book Gifts Program now only applies to major library collections.

-Graduate students should remain enrolled in their home institution in China.
-It is essential that graduate students applying for funding for research in Australia include with their application a letter/email from the proposed Australian host institution confirming support.
+Graduate students must be enrolled in their home institution in China not in an Australian institution.
+It is essential that graduate students applying for funding for research in Australia include with their application a completed and signed Host Institution form from the proposed Australian host institution confirming support.
 This is also strongly recommended for academic staff, as the Selection Committee takes into account the support a researcher will get when making its decisions.

 The Competitive Projects Application Form asks applicants to indicate which of the ACC’s goals, themes and funding priorities their project supports.
-The applicant’s project must support at least one of the ACC’s goals and at least one of the themes.
+The applicant’s project must support at least one of the ACC’s goals and at least one of the themes and priorities.

 - to foster perceptions of contemporary Australia in China as scientifically, technologically and educationally advanced, economically enterprising and culturally diverse;